 - Making space for and ensuring the success of leaders of color and those from underrepresented communities within our organization

-- Raising the visibility of fiber and textile artists from underrepresented communities in the contemporary art world.
+- Raising the visibility of fiber and textile artists from historically underrepresented communities, including but not limited to BIPOC, ability-based, LGBTQ creatives in the contemporary art world

 - Promoting critical dialogue and engagement around textile and fiber art rooted in global and inclusive initiatives.